ifm/developerportal/v1.4.32/_sources/Technology/VPU/ssh.md.txt

 ...
 ```

-A passphrase is also needed.
+A passphrase is optional.
 After that command, two new keys are generated within the `~/.ssh` directory.
 With the example above it would be `id_o3r` and `id_o3r.pub`.

-## Upload the public key to the VPU
+### Upload the public key to the VPU

 Uploading the public (`.pub`) SSH key to the VPU is achieved via the ifm3d library.
 The device configuration includes a parameter for authorized keys: `authorized_keys`.
 It is empty by default.